jumppad-labs/hclconfig/README.md

 }

 // Process is called using an order calculated from the dependency graph
+// any interpolation references to other resources will have been resolved
+// at this point.
-// this is where you can set any computed fields func (t *PostgreSQL) Process() error {
+func (t *PostgreSQL) Process() error {
 	t.ConnectionString = fmt.Sprintf("postgresql://%s:%s@%s:%d/%s", t.Username, t.Password, t.Location, t.Port, t.DBName)
 	return nil